dart-lang/dart-pad/pkgs/dart_services/README.md

 To test code generation features on a local machine, configure API keys, all or just needed ones.

-Get an GEMINI_API_KEY key from [Google AI Studio](https://aistudio.google.com) See how to get GENUI_API_KEY in internal go/dartpad-manual.
+Get a GEMINI_API_KEY key from [Google AI Studio](https://aistudio.google.com) See how to get a GENUI_API_KEY in internal go/dartpad-manual.

-And set the environment variables before running:
+And set the needed environment variables before running:

 ```
 export GEMINI_API_KEY=<YOUR_GEMINI_API_KEY>